kishore2106/Web-Development/README.md

 2. Claim Free Cycles from Dfinity.
 3. Deploy to the ICP Network.
 4. How to Deploy a Static Website onto the ICP Blockchain for Hosting.

+# Lesson17 - Building DApps and ICP with React Frontend
+1. How to Configure a DFX Created Project to use React.
+2. Storing Data on a Canister.
+3. Retreving Data from a Canister.
+4. Deleting Data from a Canister.